 Choose Low-Glycaemic Foods

 Opt for vegetables, legumes, nuts, and whole grains that are digested slowly, preventing sharp blood sugar spikes.
-Reduce processed carbohydrates and sugary drinks.

-Person walking outdoors for exercise
+Person walking outdoors

 🚶